greenbone/gvmd/report_formats/readme.txt

 openvas-manager/report_formats
 ==============================

-This directory contains a number of report formats that are no installed by default.
+This directory contains a number of report formats that are not installed by default.

 They might be incomplete or in other ways in the works.